3 Vitamins You NEED to Create Thyroid Hormone

 There are MANY nutrients involved in thyroid function and these nutrients help to support your thyroid in various ways.

-Today, though, I want to focus on 3 vitamins that help your thyroid CREATE thyroid hormone.
+Today, though, I want to focus on 3 nutrients that help your thyroid CREATE thyroid hormone.

 But you should know that creating thyroid hormones is just the beginning.